9 restaurant industry trends in 2023

 An unexpected pop-up restaurant that set this trend on fire is the Gucci Astoria.
 In 2019 they used a pop-up restaurant in Singapore with a three Michelin star chef as their first food venture outside of Italy.

-Restaurants can choose a few specific dishes, or even a set menu, and charge substantially more than they would normally.
+Restaurants can choose a few specific dishes, or even a set menu in food truck pos software, and charge substantially more than they would normally.
 Of course, the success of a pop up is only a flash in the pan.
 Use a pop up to feed business back to your stationary restaurant.

 Ghost kitchens first appeared in cities where the property lease prices make it nearly impossible to open a profitable restaurant without substantial financial backing.
 As the popularity of delivery services rose, hopeful restaurateurs started leasing commercial or shared kitchen space and operating through third-party delivery services, and it’s predicted to remain strong among future restaurant trends.

 It is possible to operate a ghost-kitchen in less built-up areas, although the definition, scope, and expectation of ghost kitchens are changing.
 Ghost kitchens of 2019 almost exclusively referred to restaurants that worked only through third-party delivery services.